 The University appreciates your understanding during this period of construction.

-The University of Mary Washington and the University of Mary Washington Foundation have engaged Burt Hill, a Stantec Company, to design a new Campus Center and board dining facility on the existing Chandler Hall site.
+The University of Mary Washington and the University of Mary Washington Foundation have engaged Burt Hill, a Stantec Company, to design a new University Center and board dining facility on the existing Chandler Hall site.